-The Melbourne Market Authority (MMA) has presented its audited general-purpose financial statements for the financial year ended 30 June 2021 in the following structure to provide users with the information about the MMA's stewardship of resources entrusted to it.
+The Melbourne Market Authority (MMA) has presented its audited general-purpose financial statements for the financial year ended 30 June 2022 in the following structure to provide users with the information about the MMA's stewardship of resources entrusted to it.

 Financial Comp rehensive operating statement 43

-Statements Balan Balance sheet
+Statements Balance sheet

 Cash flow statement 45

-Stater ment of changes in equity 46
+State ment of changes in equity 46

 Notes to the 1.
 About this report 47

-financial Statements The barregula asis on which the financial statements have been prepared and compliance with reporting ations.
+financial Statements asis on which the financial statements have been prepared and compliance with reporting ations.

 2. Funding delivery of our services 49

-Reven nue and Income recognised from rent, parking, interest and other sources
+Rever Revenue and Income recognised from rent, parking, interest and other sources

 2.1 Summary of Revenue and Income that funds the delivery of our services 49

 2.2 Revenue and Income from transactions 49

 3. The cost of delivering services 52

-Opera ating expenses of the MMA
+Opera ting expenses of the MMA

 3.1 Expenses incurred in delivery of services 52

 3.2 Other operating expenses 55

 4. Key assets available to support output delivery 56

 Land, property, intangible assets, investments and other financial assets

 4.1 Total property, plant and equipment 56

 4.2 Intangible assets 60

 5. Other assets and liabilities 61

 Worki ng capital balances, and other key assets and liabilities

 5.1 Receivables 61

 5.2 Payables 62

-6. Financing our operations 63
+6. How we financed our operations 63

-Borrov wings and cash flow information
+Borro wings and cash flow information

 6.1 Borrowings 63

 6.2 Cash flow information and balances 64

 6.3 Financing facilities 65

 6.4 Commitments for expenditure 65

 7. Risks, contingencies and valuation judgements 66

-Financ cial risk management, contingent assets and liabilities as well as fair value determination
+Finan cial risk management, contingent assets and liabilities as well as fair value determination

 7.1 Financial instruments specific disclosures 66

 7.2 Contingent assets and contingent liabilities 75

 7.3 Fair value determination 76

 8. Other disclosures 80

 8.1 Ex gratia expenses 80

 8.2 Reserves 80

-8.3 Retrospective restatement of Intangible Assets 80

-8.4 Responsible persons 82
+8.3 Responsible persons 80

-8.5 Remuneration of executives 83
+8.4 Remuneration of executives 81

-8.6 Related parties 84
+8.5 Related parties 82

-8.7 Remuneration of auditors 85
+8.6 Remuneration of auditors 83

-8.8 Subsequent events 85
+8.7 Subsequent events 83

-8.9 Other accounting policies 85
+8.8 Other accounting policies 83

-8.10 Australian Accounting Standards issued that are not yet effective 86
+8.9 Australian Accounting Standards issued that are not yet effective 84

-8.11 Glossary of technical terms 86
+8.10 Glossary of technical terms 84

-8.12 Style conventions 89
+8.11 Style conventions 87